The Platinum Card® from American Express

 To enroll in complimentary elite status at Hilton, Marriott and Starwood Hotels, make sure to enroll online or call Platinum® Life Offers at +44 (0) 1-273-576-454.
 Activating your $200 Airline Fee Credit is a similar process — simply activate on American Express’ website.
 To activate your $200 Uber credit, add your Platinum Card to the payment methods section of the Uber app

 The bottom line

 This luxury travel card was made for big spenders looking to cash in on great travel perks and exceptional lounge access.
-If you’re willing to pay the large annual fee and do enough traveling to call your local airport your second home, we say go for it.
+If you’re willing to pay the large annual fee (See Rates and Fees) and do enough traveling to call your local airport your second home, we say go for it.

 For rates and fees of the Platinum Card® from American Express, please click here.